With help from the Tasmota forums and my Italian friend Antonio, I’ve learned some very useful stuff to share, in the last couple of days.

 rule1 1

-The rule set above is somewhat simpler than the one further up in this article – the first 3 lines detail a rule called rule1 – the last line ensures the rule is running (including after power down-up).
+The rule set above is somewhat simpler than the one further up in this article – the first 3 lines (in reality one line) detail a rule called rule1 – the last separate line ensures the rule is running (including after power cycle).
 That’s it.
 The name of the Zigbee device is the friendly name I chose to give it. aliexpress-zigbee-3. something like bathroom-light would likely be more useful but these devices are new and still on test.
 Renaming is a simple matter in the Zigbee2MQTT control interface (by default at port 9099 on my Raspberry Pi).
 This info is simply entered into the Tasmota console.

 Of course, none of this helps Alexa’s utterly hopeless speech recognition – I could not tell you how many device names I’ve tried over the years with Alexa, only to be told that “this song is available in the Amazon music store” or similar.